timp21337/SMTPListener/README.md

 Note that this requires configuring your MTA, so is nto trivial.
 Exim in particular is very fussy.

-DO NOT DEPLOY ON A MACHINE RESPONSIBLE FRO REAL MAIL.
+DO NOT DEPLOY ON A MACHINE RESPONSIBLE FOR REAL MAIL.

 Configuration